cusco-guide-inkanet-peru

 Humantay Lagoon

-InkaNet Adventure invites you to discover Humantay Lagoon, a stunning turquoise glacial lake nestled high in the Andes Mountains near Cusco, Peru.
+Explore the Humantay Lagoon INKANET ADVENTURE invites you to discover Humantay Lagoon, a stunning turquoise glacial lake nestled high in the Andes Mountains near Cusco, Peru.
 Situated at an impressive altitude of approximately 4,200 meters above sea level, this pristine alpine oasis is a popular destination for hikers and nature enthusiasts alike.
-The lagoon is fed by the melting […]
+The lagoon is fed […]

 Duration